- Business and Employment

 Dealing with a Perfectionist

 Jim was a sales vice-president for a manufacturing company.
-After putting up with an abysmally disorganized assistant for years, he decided to fire her.
+After putting up with an abysmally disorganized customer service rep for years, he decided to fire her.
 He was ready for the perfect replacement - me.
-We were the only two people in Canada working for an American company.
-Jim was on the road most of the time, so I was often alone in the office with no one to help me.

 I had never done customer service, but desperately needed the job.
 The girl who was fired (talk about awkward) trained me, but I was lost.
-She was in such a muddle that she would explain step "E" and then Step "B" and then Step "A." It took me a while to figure out the A - Z process I was supposed to follow when ordering the companies’ products, maintaining inventory, and filling orders.
-I soon discovered that she had done the job from memory, so I did not have reliable procedures to follow.
-The inventory was an unreadable scrawl in pencil.
+She was in such a muddle that she would explain step "E" and then Step "B" and then Step "A." I soon discovered that she had done the job from memory, and did not have reliable procedures to follow.
 The job itself was so complex it took a week to train me.

 So there I was, plunked in the middle of a very busy job that was going to take some time to organize.
 I did not even have vital information on the buyers I was going to be working with such as names, phone numbers, and special shipping instructions.
 I had to go through old invoices to get the information I needed.

 At first my boss was ecstatic about my work.
 When I made some mistakes common to newbies, he started to change.
 On the surface he was outgoing and friendly - a stereotypical driven salesman.
-It soon became clear that the job he had done for many years was an obsession with him.
-He would even have me forward his phone to his cell after hours so that he would not miss calls from customers who in areas that were several hours behind us.
-He knew the business inside out.
 He could not tolerate anything less than perfection at his precious workplace.